PEOPLE & SOCIETY: INTERVIEW

 “There were a lot of people from the fashion world in the clubs, but that wasn’t a draw for me – I was obsessed with the music”

 I think it’s just because people don't actually know that I'm there, and that I'm doing it.
 I will take photographs on the subway in New York now, and people just ignore me.
 I don't know how I'm able to do it, but I have an ability to be kind of invisible.
 I also seem to have an ability to make people feel comfortable.
 I don't talk to people very much.
-I'm just kind of there, and I’m kind of in my own head..
+I'm just kind of there, and I’m kind of in my own head.
 I have a sense of when I shouldn't do it as well, and when it might be obtrusive.
 Especially in a situation where there are naked women around.
 I always used a lot of discretion.
-If you look through the contact sheets, you don't see lots of pictures of naked women.
+If you look at the contact sheets, you don't see lots of pictures of naked women.

 This might sound nostalgic but was fashion more fun back then?